Mahsa Amini: London protesters show support for ‘women’s revolution’ in Iran

 An organiser said: ‘This is a revolution, with women at its forefront, with men by their side, that will bring the Islamic regime to an end.’

-The Council of Ex-Muslims of Britain (CEMB), which “fights for the right to leave and criticise Islam without fear and intimidation”, helped organise the rally in Trafalgar Square, estimating that a few thousand people attended.
+Iranian-born women’s rights activist Maryam Namazie estimated a few thousands people attended the rally in Trafalgar Square on Saturday.

+She said weekly protests have been staged in Trafalgar Square since Ms Amini’s death and similar events took place in cities around the world on Saturday after families of the flight PS752 victims, the Ukrainian plane shot down by Iranian forces in January 2020, killing all 176 on board, called for the protest.

-The death of the 22-year-old on September 16, after she was detained by police in the capital Tehran for allegedly not adhering to Iran’s strict Islamic dress code, has triggered mass protests in the country.
+The death of Ms Amini, 22, on September 16, after she was detained by police in the capital Tehran for allegedly not adhering to Iran’s strict Islamic dress code, has triggered mass protests in the country.

 The demonstrations have involved more than 125 cities; at least 270 people have been killed and nearly 14,000 have been arrested, according to the group Human Rights Activists in Iran, Associated Press reports.

-CEMB spokesperson Maryam Namazie said weekly protests have been staged in Trafalgar Square since Ms Amini’s death, and that similar rallies took place in other cities around the world on Saturday.

-Ms Namazie, an Iranian-born writer and campaigner, said: “Today, as every Saturday, protesters came to Trafalgar Square to show their support for the women’s revolution on Iran.
+Ms Namazie said: “Today, as every Saturday, protesters came to Trafalgar Square to show their support for the women’s revolution on Iran.

 “This is a revolution, with women at its forefront, with men by their side, that will bring the Islamic regime to an end.